 The Conference

 Throughout its history, the U.S. military has assisted federal, state, and local authorities in responding to homeland security incidents when the response requirements have exceeded those authorities’ resources.
 These incidents have included civil disturbances, border security, logistical support for and military cooperation with civilian law enforcement agencies, drug interdiction and counter-drug activities, presidential inaugurations, and public health emergencies.
-However, new issues have emerged with the deployment of the National Guard in U.S. cities in 2025, the large number of customs and border patrol agents deployed to U.S. cities, the U.S. military’s Operation Southern Spear resulting in airstrikes and naval operations linked to counter-drug operations, and the execution of Operation Absolute Resolve resulting in the capture of President Nicolás Maduro of Venezuela and his wife, Cilia Flores, after indictment for narco-terrorism conspiracy offenses.
+However, new issues have recently emerged, including the deployment of the National Guard in U.S. cities in 2025, the large number of Customs and Border Patrol (CBP) agents sent to U.S. cities, the U.S. military’s Operation Southern Spear which involved airstrikes and naval operations as part of counter-drug operations, and the execution of Operation Absolute Resolve, which led to the capture of President Nicolás Maduro of Venezuela and his wife, Cilia Flores, after indictment for narco-terrorism conspiracy offenses.

 Conference Report